Matt Titus

 OK!
 Magazine and has been featured in Elle, Men’s Health, Time Out New York, Forbes and Life & Style as the publication’s “Love Doctor.”

 Titus has been a Brand Ambassador, Host and Keynote Speaker for companies such as Procter & Gamble, Lord and Taylor, Nokia, Pronovias, Spark Networks, The Learning Annex, and Bergdorf Goodman.

 Personal life

 Titus was born in Houston, Texas, and grew up in upstate New York.
 He attended Temple University, earning a B.A. in Psychology and a M.S. in Exercise Physiology.
 Titus started the first chain of fitness centers and MedSpa facilities in the city of Philadelphia, before moving to New York City in 2005.

+On 4 October 2007, Titus married Tamsen Fadal after three years of dating.
+The duo ran their own dating business and published books together.
+In 2012, the couple divorced.